brightspot/react-examples/graphql-schema-versioning/README.md

 yarn codegen
 ```

-The `graphql-schema-versioning/app/src/generated.ts` file is updated containing the new schema and field types.
-The front-end application can run once again with no errors.
+The `graphql-schema-versioning/app/src/generated.ts` file will now contain the new schema and field types.
+As a result, the front-end application can run again with no errors.

 ## Try it yourself

-Introduce New Fields that do not break the front-end application:
+Introduce new fields that do not break the front-end application:

 1. Add new fields to `graphql-schema-versioning/brightspot/src/brightspot/example/graphql_schema_versioning/MovieViewModel.ts`.
-2. From the `graphql-schema-versioning/brightspot` upload the types.
+2. From the `graphql-schema-versioning/brightspot`, upload the types.
 3. View them in the GraphQL Explorer.
 4. Download the schemas with the script shown earlier to compare.
 5. Run Codegen after viewing the 'Success' message.
-6. Run the front-end application and see no errors.
+6. Run the front-end application to confirm there are no longer errors.

 ## Troubleshooting

 Having issues running the example application?
-Refer to the [Common Issues](/README.md) section in the respository README for assistance.
+Refer to the [Common Issues](/README.md) section in the repository README for assistance.

 Only one file downloaded when running the schemas script when there should be two?
-There is only one schema at the movies endpoint.
-Be sure to call the movies endpoint with the GraphQL Explorer first so that the latest schema is loaded.
+There is only one schema at the endpoint.
+Be sure to call the endpoint with the GraphQL Explorer or front-end application first so that the latest schema is loaded.